 How and why did you get to the point of creating this AE philosophy?

 It got to the point where there are these different philosophies that inspire me to write and I realise that they didn’t make sense.
 At the time, I was on the hunt to find some sort of like foundation or threat that could run through all of my writing, that was true.
-I went to do these researches, benches on the internet, looking for these philosophers and ideas.
-Nowadays, everyone is activist – into liberalism, feminism, black lives matter or something else.
-A lot of people would assume that if you are against that sort of ideas, it is because you want to be.
+I went to go and do research, mostly on the internet, looking for these philosophers and ideas.
+Nowadays, everyone is an activist – into liberalism, feminism, black lives matter or something else.
+A lot of people would assume that if you are against those sort of ideas, it is because you want to be an activist.
 That is not my issue – I want to have fun parties with people from all different races and genders.
 My issue is about the maths and sciences.
 There are different logics but it is about a logic that is consistent to me – If you say this thing and that thing and they contradict each other, then your philosophy doesn’t make sense but if you say this thing and that thing and they still live together, you’ve got a system of mathematics that could build a bridge.
 That is why I’ve invented AE for Amoral Egoism, which is the truth of everything to me.

 What is your poetry style and in what kind of spaces do you tend to perform?

 My whole thing with poetry is – there is nice poetry when people write about flowers and trees but for me what I connect with in art generally, is about stand up comedy – comedians who swear a lot.
 It is about being uncouth and irreverent.
 The kind of thing you couldn’t say in church on a Sunday in front of the kids, the husbands, wives, family, and grandparents.
 That is the space I want my poetry to occupy.
 There are no manners in this and the place where I tend to read it, generally are places where people are ready for that.